BigDataForSanDiego/Team-141/README.md

 > How can we leverage big (geospatial) data analytics and AI to improve access to resources that mitigate the impact of environmental factors, i.e. pollution, on health disparities?

-#### Team Coordinator GitHub Username: Anuujints
+#### Team Coordinator GitHub Username: patlan001

-#### Team Members: Anuujin Tsedenbal -- Anuujints; Alisha Gaikwad -- AlishaGaikwad; Raymond Luong -- Rainbowrollsz; Ezel Patlan -- patlan001
+#### Team Members: Anuujin Tsedenbal -- Anuujints; Alisha Gaikwad -- AlishaGaikwad; Raymond Luong -- Rainbowrollsz; Ezer Patlan -- patlan001